Coderz75/Slackerz-CPP-Package/README.md

       string tostring (T a);
       float tofloat(H a);
 Any of these can transfer any (c++) datatype to the requested type

+<h3>Strings</h3>

+Slackerz' string are different from typical strings, they follow this syntax:

+      str mystring("My string's value");

+A known issue with slackerz strings is that sometimes you may get an error similar to "No operator matches this operation" If this happens, do [stringname].v as the value, for example:

+      if(mystring.v == "Hi"){ // works
+            print("Hello!");
+      }

+      if(mystring == "Hi"){ // May give error
+            print("Hello!");
+      }

+<h4>String operations</h4>
+Slackerz has many string operations.
+They are listed below:

+Slackerz string operations are highly based on python operations, so you can search these python operations there

+                string upper(); //Checks if a (slackerz) string is all uppercase

+                string lower() //Checks if a (slackerz) string is all lowercase

+                std::vector<std::string>  split(string x = " "); //Splits a string into a VECTOR, not a c++ list.
+Big difference

+                string capitilize(); Capitlizes the first letter of a string

+                bool isupper(); //chekcs if a string is uppercase

+                bool islower(); //checks if a string is lowercase

+                string convstr(); //converts the slackerz string into a c++ string

+                string center(int s, optional: string a = " "); //Returns centered string

+                string zfill(int length); Makes the string the desired length by filling it with zeros

+                string swapcase(); //swaps the case of the string

+                bool startswith(string a,optional: int b = 0,Optional: int c = 0); // Checks what does it start with

+<h1 id = "Dev">Developer Package:</h1>

+The dev package is pretty small.
+It gives developer tools that normal coders don't care about.
+Yuu can add it by putting: THis at the start of your code:

+      #include "slackerz/dev.h"

+THE DEV PACKAGE DOES NOT INCLUDE THE DEFAULT PACKAGE, You must put the default package header from above to add it.

+<h3>Turn off/on sync (beta)</h3>

+You can turn on/off sync with studio (c package) by putting the 1 or 0 in the paranthesis of the init_slackerz() function, but incase you are not using that, you can use these functions

+      void turnOffSync(); //turns off sync (default with init_slackerz())

+      void turnOnSync(); //turns on sync (default without init_slackerz())

 <h1 id = "run"> Running the file: </h1>